Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models: Controlling Extreme Realizations: Related Literature

 \section{Related Literature}

 Ridge-type shrinkage provides a broadly applicable approach to stabilizing estimation.
 Although ridge is well known to reduce MSE in linear models \citep{theobald74}, its finite-sample MSE properties in nonlinear likelihood models remain less understood.
 Existing contributions are typically model-specific.
 For example, in binary logit models with a single categorical regressor, \citet{cessie92} and \citet{blagus20} show that ridge estimators can outperform the MLE in terms of estimation and prediction accuracy.
-However, these analyses rely on asymptotic arguments or parameter-wise comparisons.
-In contrast, this paper derives finite-sample expansions for the full MSE matrix of generalized ridge estimators in a broad class of nonlinear likelihood models.

-Another strand of the literature studies higher-order bias correction for nonlinear estimators \citep{chen12,hahn24}.
-While such approaches reduce bias, they do not necessarily improve MSE because the associated increase in variance may dominate overall MSE \citep{shao95}.
-This highlights the distinction between bias correction and variance stabilization.
-A different line of work, such as zero-inflated models, modifies the model specification to address excess zeros, but such methods are model-specific and do not address instability of likelihood-based estimation.

-Methodologically, this paper builds on the higher-order expansion framework of \citet{rilstone96}, which provides stochastic expansions for nonlinear estimators.
-We extend this approach to generalized ridge MLEs and use it to provide a unified analysis of finite-sample MSE for a broad class of nonlinear likelihood models, going beyond model-specific and asymptotic analyses by connecting the bias--variance trade-off, finite-sample MSE improvement, and data-driven penalty selection.
+However, these analyses typically combine asymptotic arguments with parameter-wise comparisons and therefore do not provide a general characterization of finite-sample behavior.
+This limitation is closely related to the difficulty of analyzing MSE in nonlinear likelihood models, where the estimator is defined implicitly and explicit expressions for MSE are generally unavailable.

 A large literature studies data-driven selection of regularization parameters.
 Cross-validation is widely used in practice to select regularization parameters based on predictive performance.
 Information-criteria-based approaches, such as AIC and BIC, similarly rely on likelihood-based objectives.
-While these methods are effective for prediction, they do not directly target coefficient risk, measured by MSE.
+While these methods are effective for prediction, they do not directly target coefficient risk measured by MSE.